chrismo/platform-ws-services/JOURNAL.md

 see if there's some better idiomatic Go the TODO author was referring to, now that I understand the merging functionality is intentional.
 That or the "this is gross" author didn't understand the necessary complexity.

+## 2016 Jan 10

+Poked around the internets and found a way to dedup a slice.
+Since I already implemented DefaultChecks separately for my own understanding, that allowed the CurrentChecks method to re-use it and focus on the dedup routine I found.
+I'm not sure if it's better - it's more dense, though I had to focus on either one to understand them, so I'll go with this change, and call "this is gross" no more.